gong-tl/gong-tl.github.io/index.md

 - **[Apr.
 2024]** Two papers (on Stochastic Bi-level optimization and adversarial contrastive learning) have been accepted to IJCAI.
 - **[Feb.
 2024]** Our paper (on IT analysis for pairwise learning) has been accepted to ICLR.
 - **[Feb.
 2024]** Our paper (on Multi-instance learning) has been accepted to CVPR 2024.
 - **[Aug.
-2023]** I will be the Machine Learning Session Chair of IJCAI in MACAO!
+2023]** I will be the Machine Learning Session Chair of IJCAI, MACAO, China!
 - **[Mar.
-2023]** I have been invited to give a talk at the Second Symposium on Mathematical Technology and New Generation Communication Technology!
+2023]** I have been invited to speak at the Second Symposium on Mathematical Technology and New Generation Communication Technology!

 {% include_relative _includes/publications.md %}